 them record the towers by tracing them on paper and labeling the

 tracings.
 You may wish to have them color the towers to show "ten and

 one more."
 Ask students to take these sheets home and tell their family

 how they completed them.

 Ten Frames Activity Sheet

 Show the numeral card for 13 and ask them to put 13 cubes in the

 frames, one cube per frame, filling the top frame first.
-Then ask them
+Ask for

 volunteers to explain how they did that.

-Ask them to clear the frames.
+Ask students to clear the frames.
 Show the numeral card for 14,

 and ask them to put 14 cubes in the frames.
 Then ask them to change the